pradeep5409/sumtwonum/README.md

 # sumtwonum
-This is my first project in github
+This is my first Git repository.
+Author - Pradeep Kumar